CANTUS-Project/api/source/searching.rst

 Search Request
 --------------

-With the possible exception of a resource ID present in the URL, search parameters are carried in the request body.
+Search parameters are carried in the request body.
 Some additional parameters, used to change the format of results, are carried in headers, as specified below in :ref:`search request headers`.

 The format of a search request body depends on the search grammar.
 At present, the only supported grammar is :ref:`described below <cantus query grammar>`.